alessandroCidney/MoneySpy/README.md

-# MoneySpy (IN PROGRESS)
+# MoneySpy

 MoneySpy is a Nuxt.js/Vue.js website where you can log and monitor your expenses.
 It offers a great dashboard, an expense tracking interface, an achievements system, profile settings, authentication, and more.

 ## How to run the website?

 ### Live Website
-You can access the website at https://moneyspy-prod.web.app
+You can access the website at https://moneyspy.com.br

 ### Run manually